visuddhi/visuddhi.github.io/content/authors/admin/_index.md

 interests:
   - Supply Chain Analytics
   - Reinforcement Learning
-  - Transportation and Logistics Systems
+  - Transportation Science and Logistics

 # Education to show in About widget
 education: